HetzenGN/Foundry-VTT-Max-Headroom/README.md

 Foundry VTT Max Headroom displays reactive Discord voice portraits directly inside Foundry VTT.
 Portraits can change when a Discord user speaks or mutes, giving the table a visual indication of voice activity without requiring OBS inside Foundry.

+Foundry VTT Max Headroom is an independent community project and is not affiliated with or endorsed by Foundry Gaming LLC, Discord Inc., or Google.

 ## Requirements

 Max Headroom requires: